linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 Since delta tells us the price sensitivity of the option, it also measures the market-maker's exposure.
 The delta of the call at a stock price of \$40 is 0.5824, which suggests that a \$1 increase in the stock price should increase the value of the option by approximately $0.5824.
 A $0.75 increase in the stock price would therefore increase the option price by $0.75 × 0.5824 = $0.4368.
 However, the actual increase in the option's value is \$0.4548, greater by \$0.0180.

 This discrepancy occurs because delta varies with the stock price: As the stock price increases and the option moves more into the money, delta also increases.
 At a stock price of \$40.75, delta is 0.6301.
-Thus, using the delta at\$ 40 will understate the actual change in the value of the option due to a price increase.
+Thus, using the delta at \$40 will understate the actual change in the value of the option due to a price increase.

 # FIGURE I